Skip to content

 Multi-Use Radio Service (MURS)

 In the United States, the Multi-Use Radio Service is an unlicensed, two-way radio service.
 Established by the FCC in 2000, MURS radios have a power limit of 2 W, may not be connected to the public telephone network, or used with repeaters.
-This makes them suitable for only very short-range applications.
+MURS is intended for local communications.
+Actual range varies substantially with terrain, buildings, antenna placement, and radio height; MURS is limited to 2 watts and does not permit repeaters.

 MURS radios require Part 95J certification and are generally locked to MURS channels only.
 We recommend the BTECH MURS-V2.
 It is very easy to use—even for young family members.
 The radios display the actual frequencies and CTCSS tones (aka PL tones or privacy codes) the radio is transmitting, unlike children’s FRS walkie talkies.